RMNT/lb_lists/README.md

 - Creating lists from actors' and directors' movies, other users' watched movies and watchlists or even custom ones which are not on Letterboxd.
 - Choosing a number of randomly chosen movies to make a decision of what to watch easier.

-# The developer of the scraper condems using it for malicious causes of DOS attacks, etc.
+## The developer of the scraper condems using it for malicious causes like DOS attacks, etc.